ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-key-distr-join-2 title="Example of First Join Request-Response for Group Joining" artwork-align="center"}

-If not previously established, the Client and the KDC MUST first establish a pairwise secure communication channel (REQ24).
+If not previously established, the Client and the KDC MUST first establish a pairwise secure communication association (REQ24).
 This can be achieved, for instance, by using a transport profile of ACE.
-The join exchange MUST occur over that secure channel.
-The Client and the KDC MAY use that same secure channel to protect further pairwise communications that must be secured.
+The join exchange MUST occur over that secure communication association.
+The Client and the KDC MAY use that same secure communication association to protect further pairwise communications that must be protected.

-The secure communication protocol is REQUIRED to establish the secure channel between the Client and the KDC by using the proof-of-possession key bound to the access token.
+The secure communication protocol is REQUIRED to establish the secure communication association between the Client and the KDC by using the proof-of-possession key bound to the access token.
 As a result, the proof-of-possession to bind the access token to the Client is performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.

-To join the group, the Client sends a CoAP POST request to the /ace-group/GROUPNAME endpoint at the KDC, where GROUPNAME is the group name of the group to join, formatted as specified in {{gid-post}}.
+To join the group, the Client sends a CoAP POST request to the /ace-group/GROUPNAME endpoint at the KDC, where the group to join is identified by GROUPNAME.
+The group name is specified in the scope entry conveyed by the 'scope' parameter of the request (if present), formatted as specified in {{gid-post}}.
 This group name is the same as in the scope entry corresponding to that group, specified in the 'scope' parameter of the Authorization Request/Response, or it can be retrieved from it.
 Note that, in case of successful joining, the Client will receive the URI to retrieve individual keying material and to leave the group in the Location-Path option of the response.

 If the node is joining a group for the first time and the KDC maintains the authentication credentials of the group members, the Client is REQUIRED to send its own authentication credential and proof-of-possession (PoP) evidence in the Join Request (see the 'client_cred' and 'client_cred_verify' parameters in {{gid-post}}).
 The request is accepted only if both the authentication credential is provided and the PoP evidence is successfully verified.